3rd ESA Security Conference

 • Massimo Comparini, Managing Director Space Business Unit, Leonardo

-• Michał Wiercinski, Head of Technology Innovation, European Defence Agency
+• Michał Wiercinski, Head of EU-funded Defence Research Unit, European Defence Agency

 Moderator